silverslade/aframe_blender_exporter/README.md

 + Open a new/existing blender scene.
 + Open the View3D window (`n` key) to show the export window.
 + Set up best settings for your scene
-+ Click on `Export to A-Frame project`
++ Click on `Export to A-Frame project` -> a-frame web project will be generated
++ Customize the 'index.html'-template in the Script-tab for future exports
++ Use `Custom Properties` of blender-objects to control tags/attributes ([example](https://gist.github.com/coderofsalvation/2468dc3dfbaca0520cd65c20dfad7eb8))

+## How to view the 3D scene

+### How to execute the A-Frame 3D scene from Blender
++ click on `Start Serving` -> a simple http server in python will start
++ click on `Open Preview` -> to launch your local server web with the 3D scene
++ click on `Stop Serving` -> to stop the http server
++ Note: Don't close Blender until you stop the http server.
+Always click on "Stop Serving" before close Blender

+### How to execute the A-Frame 3D scene standalone
-+ Launch a local web server to test your WebVR page: there are several possibilities:
+Launch a local web server to test your WebVR page: there are several possibilities
 + run the embedded server, click on the `Start Serving` button
 + run `live-server` under npm (install it with `npm install -g live-server`)
 + run `python -m SimpleHTTPServer`
-+ Customize the 'index.html'-template in the Script-tab for future exports
++ run the `start_server.bat` file inside the output directory
-+ Use `Custom Properties` of blender-objects to control tags/attributes ([example](https://gist.github.com/coderofsalvation/2468dc3dfbaca0520cd65c20dfad7eb8))

-For massive exports, 'live-server' could be more useful because it can manage a content auto-refresh.
++ For massive exports, 'live-server' could be more useful because it can manage a content auto-refresh.

 For further instructions, see the official [project page](https://silverslade.itch.io/a-frame-blender-exporter).

 ### Main UI configuration

-Main Ui for the current version 0.0.7.
+Main Ui for the current version 0.0.9.
 For a better usability, the add-on is divided into 6 main panels:
 + A-frame
 + Renderer
 + Player
 + Interactive/action
-+ Create Lightmaps
 + Exporter